International Driving Permit: 1949 convention

 As of March 2025, there are 102 states that are party to the 1949 Geneva Convention on Road Traffic by ratification, accession or succession.
 The 1949 Convention's description of a driving permit and international driving permit are located in Annexes 9 and 10.
 Switzerland signed but did not ratify the convention.
 The 1949 Geneva Convention states that an IDP remains valid for one year from the date of issue, with a grace period of six months.

-Article 24 of the convention describes requirements for drivers of mother vehicles in international traffic.
+Article 24 of the convention describes requirements for drivers of motor vehicles in international traffic.
 Key of those are: